openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 6. Document the foundation's escalation and appeal process alongside the code of conduct.
 7. Participate in good faith in the escalation and appeal processes.

-Reporters, victims, and offenders may [escalate](#escalation) an issue to the CoC Team at any point in the process in case of a conflict of interest.
-They may [appeal](#appeals) the decision to the CoC Team up to thirty (30) days after a response was provided if they believe that the process was not followed properly.
+Reporters, harmed individuals, and accused individuals may [escalate](#escalation) an issue to the CoC Team at any point in the process in case of a conflict of interest or lack or appropriate if the report is not being handled appropriately.
+Harmed individuals and accused individuals may [appeal](#appeals) the decision to the CoC Team up to thirty (30) days after a response was provided if they believe that the process was not followed properly.

 ## Moderation